James Cook: Early life

 James Cook was born on 7 November 1728 (Note: Born on 7 November (New Style), 27 October (Old style).
 Dates in this article are in the New Style.) in the village of Marton, located in the North Riding of Yorkshire, approximately 8 mi from the sea.
 He was the second of eight children of James Cook, a Scottish farm labourer from Ednam in Roxburghshire, and his wife, Grace Pace, from Thornaby-on-Tees.
 In 1736, his family moved to Airey Holme farm at Great Ayton, where his father's employer, Thomas Skottowe, paid for Cook to attend a school run by a charitable foundation.
-In 1741, after five years of schooling, he began work for his father who had been promoted to farm manager.
+In 1741, after five years of schooling, he began working for his father who had been promoted to farm manager.

-In 1745, when he was 16, Cook moved 20 mi to the fishing village of Staithes to be apprenticed as a shopboy to grocer and haberdasher William Sanderson.
+In 1745, when he was 16, Cook relocated 20 mi to Staithes, a fishing village, to be apprenticed as a shopboy to grocer and haberdasher William Sanderson.
 After 18 months, Cook, proving not suited for shop work, travelled to the nearby port town of Whitby and was introduced to Sanderson's friends John and Henry Walker.
-The Walkers were prominent local ship-owners in the coal trade.
+The Walkers were prominent local ship owners in the coal trade.

-Cook was taken on as a merchant navy apprentice in the Walkers' small fleet of vessels, plying coal along the English coast.
-His first assignment was aboard the collier Freelove, and he spent several years on this and various other coasters, sailing between the Tyne and London.
-As part of his apprenticeship, Cook applied himself to the study of algebra, geometry, trigonometry, navigation and astronomy – all skills needed to command a ship.
+Cook was taken on as a merchant navy apprentice in the Walkers' small fleet of vessels, carrying coal along the English coast.
+His first assignment was aboard the collier Freelove.
+He spent several years aboard her and various other coasters, sailing between the Tyne and London.
+As part of his apprenticeship, Cook applied himself to the study of algebra, geometry, trigonometry, navigation and astronomy, all skills needed to command a ship.

 Upon completing his three-year apprenticeship, Cook began working on merchant ships in the Baltic Sea.
 After obtaining his mariner licence in 1752 he was promoted to the rank of and began serving on the collier brig Friendship.
-He served as mate on the Friendship for two and a half years, visiting ports in Norway and Netherlands, learning to navigate in shallow waters along the east coast of Britain, and traversing the Irish Sea and the English Channel.
+He served as mate on the Friendship for two and a half years, visiting ports in Norway and the Netherlands, learning to navigate in shallow waters along the east coast of Britain, and traversing the Irish Sea and the English Channel.